Modeling Project 3 MTH 142 Fall 2001

 that was collected during a period of several years, beginning

 in 1970 () and ending in 2000 ()

 14.99295, 14.62998, 14.28663, 13.95963, 13.64571, 13.34487, 13.05384, 12.77589,

 12.50775, 12.24942, 11.99763, 11.75565, 11.52021, 11.29131, 11.07222, 10.85640,

 10.64712, 10.44111, 10.24491, 10.04871, 9.85905, 9.67266, 9.48954, 9.31296,

-Write a Maple worksheet report with the following parts.
+Write a report that has the following parts.

 - Title, Author, Date, Course and Section, Instructor.